nchan7/battleship/README.md

 ### Additional Functionality and Wish List
 * Using ship images for the actual ships
+* Do not allow the player to fire on the same spot if he or she has already clicked on that spot.
 * Refine placement of player's ships such that it will not let you place a ship on top of your own ship.
 I assume the player understands the rules of the game but it would be helpful to prevent that from happening in case the player accidentally clicks on the wrong location.
 * Refining the AI with some probability function or iterative function so that it is not randomly shooting but is able to use previous information to calculate the next move.
 * Cleaning some of the CSS so that the layout does not need to use a fixed or absolute positioning system.